davep/davep.github.com/content/posts/2023/2023-08-20-seen-by-davep-broke-again.md

 Another option would of course be to create a fresh blog using my own tools;
 that would be simple enough.
-I have the images, they're all set with the right date and time, recreating things would be fairly trivial (post titles a slight problem but I could work around that); a tool like mkdocs or Pelican plus some Python code to recreate the posts from the images would be a fun couple of hours mucking about.
+I have the images, they're all set with the right date and time, recreating things would be fairly trivial (post titles a slight problem but I could work around that); a tool like MkDocs or Pelican plus some Python code to recreate the posts from the images would be a fun couple of hours mucking about.
 But...
 I have a lot of posts on Blogger and all the URLs are stable and still there many years later.